HCL-TECH-SOFTWARE/connections-doc/source/admin/plan/supported_features.md

-# Supported features for Connections 8.0 deployments {#installation_options .concept}
+# Deployment requirements for supporting 8.0 functionality {#installation_options .concept}

 Learn which new features and functionalities are supported in your Connections 8.0 deployment, depending on whether or not you install Component Pack.

 ## With Component Pack {#section_msg_fmf_hvb .section}

-The following new features and functionalities are available in a Connections 8.0 Component Pack deployment.
-If you do not install Component Pack with Connections 8.0, these are not supported:
+The following new features and functionalities are supported in a Connections 8.0 Component Pack deployment.
+If you do not install Component Pack with Connections 8.0, these are not available:

 -   Top Updates in the home page
 -   Important To Me bar